zedlopez/ifm/Writing with Inform.md

 >
 >     Instead of entering the trapdoor, try going up.
 >
-> It's as if the player had typed GO UP as a command.
+> It's as if the player had typed ``go up`` as a command.
 Note that the action has to be specific:
 >
 >     try eating something;
 >